True or False? In Exercises 5–8, determine whether the statement ... | Channels for Pearson+

 True or False?
 In Exercises 5–8, determine whether the statement is true or false.
 If it is false, rewrite it as a true statement.

-As the sample size increases, the standard deviation of the distribution of sample means increases.
+As the sample size increases, the mean of the distribution of sample means increases.

 Verified step by step guidance